 In the words of Matthew Blieske, Shell’s (SHEL) global hydrogen product manager:

 “[In the past] there was a policy missing, or the technology wasn’t quite ready, or people were not so serious about decarbonization.
 We don’t see those barriers anymore.”

-With those hurdles removed, the Hydrogen Economy will tip into its long overdue renaissance in the 2020s.
-And this will create what Morgan Stanley (NYSE:MS) sees as an $11 TRILLION hydrogen market in the coming decades.
+With those barriers removed, the Hydrogen Economy will tip into its long overdue renaissance in the 2020s.
+And this will create what Morgan Stanley (MS) sees as an $11 trillion market in the coming decades.

 The Final Word on Hydrogen Stocks